-If a street has some form of transit (bus or SWLRT), it is first considered for 25 mph.
-Keeping transit streets at 25 mph allows buses to maintain reliable schedules while also lowering their current speed limit.
-However, in cases where there is no sidewalk or trail, transit users must use the street and the road is considered for 20 mph.
+If a street has some form of transit (bus or future SWLRT), it is first considered for 25 mph.
+Keeping transit streets at 25 mph allows buses to maintain reliable schedules while also lowering their current posted speed limit (30 mph).
+However, in cases where there is no sidewalk or trail, transit users must use the street to get to and from transit.
+So, the road is considered for 20 mph.